smart40k/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1, my name is who am i
+1. my name is whoami